UK Spouse Visa Refusal Appeal Process

 The expert lawyers have a great deal of knowledge preparing appeals bringing successful results for clients.
 We offer caring service throughout the entire process from initial consultation until the hearing and the best possible resolution.
 We are SRA-regulated and can work quickly towards the deadlines that often occur with appeals or judicial reviews.

 We can accommodate our clients in a variety of ways, including in-house consultations at our central London office, or arranging online / telephone meetings.
 Our staff and lawyers are fluent in a number of foreign languages, including Indian (incl.
 Hindi & Gujarati), Romanian, Albanian, Italian, French.

-The appeal process can take a long time, sometimes up to 12 months or more.
+The UK Spouse visa appeal processing time 2023 can take a long time, sometimes up to 12 months or more.
 We will endeavour to have your case settled as soon as possible by putting persuasive arguments to the Home Office prior to attending the tribunal or court.
 If a court hearing proves inevitable, you can be assured we will keep you informed every step of the way.

 Success Story on Spouse Visa Refusal Appeal

 Mr K came to the UK without a valid visa.
 During his stay, he met his then-girlfriend (now wife), Mrs S at a mutual friend’s birthday party.
 They liked each other and engaged in conversation.
 Both left the party with good impressions of each other.
 They met again a few months later at Mrs S’s…

 UK Immigration Appeal Process

 We are a specialised UK immigration law firm.

 Today I want to talk to you about UK immigration appeal.